noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 [...]

-I don’t know if I should be impressed by Kuro’s popularity or pity the people who are willing to pay tens of millions of yen for baby castella...As I was dumbfounded by this questionable situation, I suddenly saw a person running towards me.
+I don’t know if I should be impressed by Kuro’s popularity or pity the people who are willing to pay tens of millions of yen for baby castella...
+As I was dumbfounded by this questionable situation, I suddenly saw a person running towards me.